wangharold001/cse15l-report3/report.md

     chapter-13.5.txt:1033:            82.
 FBI emails between Steve B. and Jane, re: NSLU Response, Aug.
 29, 2001.
 While the chapter-8.txt:733:                (NSLU) on whether he could open a criminal case on Mihdhar. chapter-8.txt:735:            "Jane" sent an email to the Cole case agent explaining that according to the NSLU

+In this example, we queried again for the "NSLU", but by printing out the specific lines, we can go into the specific documents and continue reading at the relevant lines instead of reading only n lines afterwards in the terminal.
+It allows us to read exactly as much after the matching string as we would like.

         root@DESKTOP-HTAG1J5:/mnt/d/ucsd/y2q1/cse 15l/technical# grep -n -r "regulatory action" government/Gen_Account_Office/d03419sp.txt:146:Sarbanes-Oxley Act of 2002 and other related regulatory actions